alhajr20/alhajr20/README.md

 ### Hi there and Assalamu Alaykum 👋

 I'm Khalid.
 I work as a programmer, the main direction is front-end development.
 I enjoy working with React and reading programming books📚.
-I believe JAMStack is the future of websites.